Abraxane Side Effects

 The most frequently reported ECG modifications were nonspecific repolarization abnormalities, sinus bradycardia, and sinus tachycardia.

 Cardiovascular side effects have been reported such as abnormal ECG (60%) including abnormal ECG in patients with a normal baseline (35%).
 Hypotension (5%), severe cardiovascular events (3%), and bradycardia (less than 1%) have also been reported.
 The severe cardiovascular events included chest pain, cardiac arrest, supraventricular tachycardia, edema, thrombosis, pulmonary thromboembolism, pulmonary emboli, and hypertension.
 Cases of stroke and transient ischemic attacks have been reported rarely.
-Postmarketing reports have included congestive heart failure and left ventricular dysfunction.
+Postmarketing reports have included congestive heart failure, left ventricular dysfunction and atrioventricular block.

 General side effects have been reported such as any symptoms of asthenia (47%) including severe asthenia (8%) and fluid retention/edema (10%).
 Pyrexia and dehydration have also been reported.